-Known for its American, bohemian-prep sportswear, her lifestyle brand, stocked globally in 180 Tory Burch boutiques and over 3,000 department and specialty stores, driving an estimated $1 billion in sales.
+Known for its American, bohemian-prep sportswear, her lifestyle brand, stocked globally in over 200 Tory Burch boutiques and over 3,000 department and specialty stores, driving an estimated $1 billion in sales.

 For her first job she “cold-called Zoran,” Burch recalled.
 “Really interesting man and a beautiful designer.
 My mother wore his clothing.
 He said, ‘You can have a job, but you have to start in a week.’
 So a week after I graduated, I moved to New York and started a full induction into fashion.
 It was a very interesting time.
 He looked like Rasputin and vodka would start at ten o’clock in the morning.
 That was my first job.”